workflux/workflUX/README.md

 - Thus you may define your own variables that will also be available in all downstream steps.
 - At the end of each step.
 The exit code is checked.
 If it is non-zero, the run will be marked as failed.
 Please note, if a step consists of multiple commands and an intermediate command fails, this will not be recognized by CWLab as long as the final command of the step will succeed.
 To manually communicate a failure to CWLab, please set the `SUCCESS` variable to `False`.
 - The steps are executed using pexpect (https://pexpect.readthedocs.io/en/stable/overview.html), this allows you also connect to a remote infrastructure via ssh (recommended to use an ssh key).
 Please be aware that the path of files or directories specified in the input parameter YAML will not be adapted to the new host.
 We are working on solutions to achieve an automated path correction and/or upload functionality if the execution host ist not the CWLab server host.

+## Documentation:

+** Please note: A much more detailed documentation is on the way.
+In the meantime, please notify us if you have any questions (see the "Contact and Contribution" section).
+We are happy to help. **

+## Contact and Contribution:
+If you have any question or are experiencing problems with CWLab, please contact us at ``k.breuer@dkfz.de`` or open an issue in github.

+If you would like to contribute to the development and like to extend the functionality of CWLab to meet your requirements, you are more than welcome.
+We will do our best to support you and your contribution will be acknowledged.

+## About Us:
+CWLab is developed with love in the Devision of Cancer Epigenomics at the German Cancer Research Center (DKFZ) in the beautiful university city of Heidelberg.
+We are an interdisziplinary team with wet-lab scientists and bioinformatians working closely together.
+Our DNA sequencing-drive methodologies produce challenging amounts of data.
+CWLab helps us by giving all members of our team the ability to perform common bioinformatic analyses autonomously without having to aquire programming skills.
+This allows our bioinformatic stuff to focus on method development and interpretation of computationally complex data interpretation and integration.

+If you like to know more about us, please visit our website https://www.dkfz.de/en/CanEpi/contact.html.

+## Licence:
+This package is free to use and modify under the Apache 2.0 Licence.